CO2 emissions from primary transport

 The logistical management of Mondadori Education products is connected with specific school education activities (promotion, adoption and sale of books):

-- starting in May and, with varying intensity, up until the end of October, Mondadori Education restocks the retail distribution points for the sales campaign, reaching approximately 60 destinations.
-Moreover, starting in September, when the school year starts, the promoters are supplied with books and guides to deliver to teachers for classroom trials;
+- starting in May and, with varying intensity, up until the end of October, Mondadori Education restocks the retail distribution points for the sales campaign, reaching approximately 20 destinations.
+In addition, starting in September, when the school year starts, the promoters are supplied with books and guides to deliver to teachers for classroom trials;

-- in addition to making shipments to decentralised distribution centres, the central warehouse in Verona directly supplies some top accounts and approximately 800 bookshops with university texts and Italian L2 books.
+- as well as making shipments to decentralised distribution centres, the central warehouse in Verona directly supplies some top accounts and approximately 800 bookshops with university texts and L2 books (Italian as a foreign language).